F9F6EE/QR-code-component/qr-code-component-main/README.md

 ### Continued development

-Keeping learning more about html and flexbox.
+Keeping learning more about html and css.

 ## Author